reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 #### @Repeatable

 @Repeatable allows multiple repeating Custom Annotations on a method, class, or field.
-In order to use a Repeatable Annotation, we need to wrap the Annotation in a Container class which refers to it as an array, as below:
+To use a Repeatable Annotation, we need to wrap the Annotation in a Container class which refers to it as an array, as below:

 ```java
 @Target(ElementType.TYPE)